 Medical Condition Do you take medication for this condition?
-Action to be taken in emergency situation n 1.
-1 2.
-3. oupils.
-If staff are taking medicat Staff are required to sign this decl their medication and their ability much be securely stored and out o to care to pupils, they should see sought and adhered to medical ek medi advice i f applicable, staff should ensure t hey know where they store their hat their Team and/or Line Manag medication. ger are aware of their medical co ondition Should an emergency arise, in rela ation to asthma, anaphylaxis or se izure, the care plan guidance, wi ll be pu • ould I wish to discuss further mana agement of any medical condition n in rel work.
+Action to be taken in emergency situation 1.
+2. J. staff are taking medication w quired to sign this declaration edication and their ability to o hich may affect their ability to care to confirming that they have sought and care for pupils.
+It is much be securely stored and out of ce which may affect their ability to care for pupilo pupils, they should seek medical advice.
+Staffed adhered to medical advice regarding their reach of pupil at all times NB.
+Lockers and applicable, staff should ensur ow where they store their me • er are aware of their medical condition and that the ould an emergency arise, in r elation to asthma, anaphylaxis or seiz zure, the care plan guidance, will be put into action vill contact my Line Manager ork. should I wish to discuss further man agement of any medical condition in relation to ood & agree to above information